 Lock your keys in your car?
 Contact the campus police.
 Persons requesting this service must provide identification and sign a written liability waiver.

 Lakeland Campus Police will be happy to assist.
 Please contact us and tell us where you are parked.
 Please also provide your vehicle make, model, and color.

 Unclaimed, abandoned and /or lost and found property shall be delivered to the Campus Police Department Room A-002 for safekeeping.
 Property owners can claim property at the police department upon demonstrating proof of ownership.
 Unclaimed property which has accumulated over a period of time will be disposed of by the college pursuant to the applicable laws and ordinances.

 One of the duties of the Lakeland Police Department is to monitor, maintain and enforce parking on Lakeland College grounds.
 Student parking is available at NO CHARGE to students and visitors and is conveniently located around the college.
-The college also offers a FREE shuttle bus service to and from your vehicle.
+The college also offers a FREE shuttle bus service, in partnership with Laketran.
 Learn more.

 Lake County residents can bring their unwanted and expired prescription and over-the-counter medications, including cold and flu medications, cough syrups, pain relievers, vitamins, creams, pills and pet medications.
 Residents should remove or black out the personal information on pharmacy labels and leave the medications in the original package or container.
 Residents should be advised that absolutely no needles or syringes are permitted in these bins.
 Lakeland Police Department's bin is located outside the main dispatch window, located in the basement of A-bldg, Room A-2.
 Disposal hours are:

 Monday - Friday: 7 a.m. - 11 p.m.

 Saturday and Sunday: 7 a.m. - 5 p.m.

 For any questions, please contact the Lakeland Police Department 440.525.7241